netobserv/documents/cncf/Security Self-Assessment.md

 ## Security Issue Resolution

-As a Red Hat product, security issues and procedures are described on the [Security Contacts and Procedures](https://access.redhat.com/security/team/contact/) page.
-The GitHub repositories have a SECURITY.md file where reporters can find this information.
+The project uses GitHub Private Vulnerability Reporting: see https://github.com/netobserv/netobserv-operator/tree/main?tab=security-ov-file#security-policy.

 ### Responsible Disclosure Practice

 The same page mentioned above describes the Responsible Disclosure Practice.
-An email should be send to the Red Hat Product Security team, who will engage the discussion with the project maintainers, and respond to the reporter.

 ### Incident Response

-In the event that a vulnerability is reported, the maintainer team, the Red Hat Product Security team and the reporter will collaborate to determine the validity and criticality of the report.
+In the event that a vulnerability is reported, the maintainer team and the reporter will collaborate to determine the validity and criticality of the report.
+The process may also involve the Red Hat Product Security team.
 Based on these findings, the fix will be triaged and the maintainer team will work to issue a patch in a timely manner.
+If an embargo is declared, the collaboration may involve the creation of a temporary private fork.

-Patches will be made to the `main` and the latest release branches, and new releases (upstream and downstream) will be triggered.
+Patches will be made to the `main` branch and the latest release branch.
+New releases (upstream and downstream) will be triggered.
 Information will be disseminated to the community through all appropriate outbound channels as soon as possible based on the circumstance.

 ## Appendix